nchambers/caevo/README.md

 on your drive.
 CAEVO looks for an environment variable JWNL that should have the path to the xml file.

-For convenience, you can also download and install the directories with the provided shell script (there is a sample jwnl_file_properties.xml file in src/test/resources):

-    ./download-wordnet-dictionaries
+For convenience, we provide a script that downloads the directories and automatically sets up your jwnl_file_properties.xml file.
+All you have to do is create the JWNL environment variable as indicated by the script:

+    ./getwordnet.sh

 Building